Managing and Improving Behaviour in School

 Spoiler alert: There are no quick fixes.

-Recognising and rewarding positive behaviour reinforces good actions and sets a model for other pupils.
 It can be easy to use words such as ‘misbehaviour’, which can have negative connotations.
 However, positive behaviour management is about working to avoid needing to use sanctions by modelling positive interactions to pupils, just like you would if teaching a new skill or concept.
 This isn’t to say that you can’t use sanctions or shouldn’t follow the school’s behaviour policy, but it can be helpful to look at positive behaviour management like prevention is better than the cure.

 Group sanctions, or collective punishment for a whole class or group, are a common response to classroom disruptions.
 However, while they might seem like a quick fix, group sanctions can have unintended consequences.
 They often cause resentment among pupils who were not involved in the misbehaviour, damage trust between pupils and teachers, and may even discourage positive behaviour by making pupils feel that their individual efforts go unrecognised.